AdobeDocs/analytics-platform.en/help/guided-analysis/analysis-types/user-growth.md

 The query rail allows you to configure the following components:

 * **Events**: The event that you want to measure.
 Since this analysis type is user-based, a user can touch the event once within the set date granularity to be counted as an active user.
-Only one event is supported.
+You can include only one event.
 * **People**: The segment that you want to measure.
-Only one segment is supported.
+You can include only one segment.

 ## View types